LalbaAnthony/memo-minder/README.md

 # Install PM2
 npm i -g pm2
 ```

+Use `pm2 restart <ID> --update-env` to restart the server with the new environment variables.

 ### Web server

 Apache is used to serve the frontend.
 Make sure to install it on the server.